-Do take note that only Singaporeans and Singapore Permanent Residents (PR) can opt to attend BCM Institute's competency based training can seek funding from the government when attending the business continuity management courses in Singapore.
+Do take note that only Singaporeans and Singapore Permanent Residents (PR) can opt to attend BCM Institute's competency-based training and can seek funding from the government when attending the business continuity management courses in Singapore.

 Up-to-90% Funding.
 CITREP+ Funded Courses.
-BCM Institute currently have funding for its advanced (BCCE) level BCM certification courses (including blended learning) via another funding scheme CITREP+.
+BCM Institute currently has funding for its advanced (BCCE) level BCM certification courses (including blended learning) via another funding scheme CITREP+.

 WSQ Courses: BCM Institute is an Authorized Training Centre (ATO) and the crisis management training program is developed in collaboration with SkillsFuture Singapore (SSG).

-What are the specific BCM courses offered as part of competency-based course and the course content on the website?
+What are the specific BCM courses offered as part of a competency-based courses and the course content on the website?
 If you want to know more explanation about the course and the certification program, click [Read more BCM-3X0]

 - BCM-310: Assessing Risk and Business Impact Requirements [Read more about BCM-310]